NEU-Libraries/scholar-onesearch/scholar-onesearch.md

 ```

 **Don't do this!**
-Note: If the default CSS is structured in such a way that you need to override the style of elements with such long selectors, it restricts an organization from extending and adding features as the Primo implemention grows.
+Note: If the default CSS is structured in such a way that you need to override the style of elements with such long selectors, it restricts an organization from extending and adding features as the Primo implementation grows.

 ---